WilliamBattsIII/doubleword/doc/CPU.md

 Each handler pointer is 32 bits wide, so the IVT is 1024 bytes long.
 The IVT can reside anywhere in memory that aligns to four-byte boundaries.
 Each pointer is aligned to 4-byte boundaries, so there's a new pointer every 4 bytes.

+# memory protection, and the Memory Access Table (MAT)

+The MAT is a designated region of memory containing a bitmap of

 # boot process
 ### system setup
 By default, the `doubleword` emulator is set up with 32 MB of RAM.
 As listed in `IO.md`, peripherals are disabled via the power controller and must be initialized before use.